tharsh16/Design-of-4--Bit-Universal-Shift-Register-in-Verilog-/README.md

 # Design-of-4--Bit-Universal-Shift-Register-in-Verilog-
-Designed a 4-bit Universal Shift Register supporting parallel load, bidirectional shift, and hold functionalities using Verilog HDL.
-Developed the design using dataflow, behavioral, and structural modeling approaches, and verified performance through testbenches and simulation.
+Designed and verified a 4-bit Universal Shift Register in Verilog HDL supporting hold, parallel load, left shift, and right shift operations.
+Implemented using behavioral, dataflow, and structural modeling methodologies and validated through simulation using Xilinx Vivado testbenches.